BikLab/MARS8180-EnvDataSci/Week7a-PICRUST2.md

 ec_predicted[,1:304] <- as.numeric(unlist(ec_predicted[,1:304]))
 ```

 This next part will look familiar!
-We can not convert our files into a phyloseq object.
+We can convert our files into a phyloseq object.

 ```
 ec_phy <- otu_table(ec_predicted, taxa_are_rows = TRUE) # notes taxa (AVSs) are as rows